usdot-jpo-ode/jpo-ode/README.md

 ## 1. Usage Example

 Once the ODE is deployed and running locally, you may access the ODE's demonstration console by opening your browser and navigating to  `http://localhost:8080`.
+This portal can only be used to decode a subset of the supported message types: BSM and TIM messages.
+To decode messages such as MAP, SPaT, SRM and SSM, the ODE UDP ports must be utilized.
+The following sections will describe how to utilize both methods.

+<b>For testing BSM and TIM decoding only:</b>
 1. Press the `Connect` button to connect to the ODE WebSocket service.
 2. Press `Select File` button to select an OBU log file containing BSMs and/or TIM messages as specified by the WYDOT CV Pilot project.
 See below documents for details:
     - [Wyoming CV Pilot Log File Design](data/Wyoming_CV_Pilot_Log_File_Design.docx)